leowz/fitleiOSAppGitBook/chapter1.md

 > ![](/overview.jpg)

 Here is a general screen of basic screen.
 There are generally 4 parts of functional components in this screen.

-1. Navigation Bar
+* Navigation Bar
   * Navigation Bar in the top composed of title and a button to show side menu bar.
-2. ModelViewController
+* ModelViewController
+  * Added as the main view of the HomeViewController itself.
+  * Touch events like pin,rotate and pan are predefined to interact with the avatar.
+* Side button panel
+  * First button to switch to clothes mode
+  * Second button to create avatar by measurment
+  * Third button to create a new avartar
+* Share button at the left bottom side of the view
+  * Launch UIActivityViewController for share events